trineostaging/trineostaging.github.com/_posts/2011-08-26-Ext-JS-Introduction.markdown

           // Using the people store
           store: people,

-          // Override the default columns so we can display the person's email address as well
+          // Override the default columns so we can display the person's position as well
           columns: [{
             text: 'Name',
             flex: 1,
             dataIndex: 'name'
           }, {
-            text: 'Email',
+            text: 'Position',
             flex: 1,
-            dataIndex: 'email'
+            dataIndex: 'position'
           }],

           // Since this grid has a "flex" of 1 and the panel of groups displayed above it